-Lactic acid in muscles is also falsely blamed for the muscle soreness you may feel 24 to 48 hours after a strenuous workout.
+Lactic acid in muscles is also falsely blamed for the soreness you may feel 24 to 48 hours after a strenuous workout.
 In reality, lactic acid is designed by your body to help prevent injury to muscles from extreme exertion.

 Glycolysis forms hydronium molecules and pyruvic acid, which becomes lactate; when there is not enough oxygen available, the buildup of hydronium causes the pH of muscle cells to drop below normal levels of 7.1, causing acidity.
 When pH drops to 6.5, muscle contraction is impaired and nerve endings in the muscle are stimulated, causing pain and burning.
 You may also become disoriented and nauseated and associate these with lactic acid symptoms.

 Lactate is simply lactic acid that has been further broken down by the body; when it comes to discussing anaerobic threshold, the terms are used interchangeably.
-Sports coach Brian Mackenzie notes that the normal amount of lactic acid in your blood is about 1 to 2 millimoles per liter of blood, OBLA occurs when levels rise to between 2 and 4 millimoles per liter.
+Sports coach Brian Mackenzie notes that the normal amount of lactic acid in your blood is about 1 to 2 millimoles per liter of blood.
+OBLA occurs when levels rise to between 2 and 4 millimoles per liter.

 Raising Lactate Threshold

 You can raise your lactate threshold with endurance training.
 Long, steady runs help develop aerobic capacity by causing the body to develop more small blood vessels, which promote efficient oxygen transport to muscles and help the heart and lungs work more efficiently.
 The increased availability of oxygen helps to delay the lactate threshold.

 Lactic Acid Removal

 It takes about an hour for your body to remove excess lactic acid.
 You can accelerate the process by performing an appropriate cool down, which promotes rapid delivery of oxygen to the muscles.
 Mild aerobic exercise — such as cycling at a relaxed pace — was shown to be effective in lowering lactate levels in athletes who had performed an intense treadmill run, according to the Brian Mac sports and exercise website.

 In contrast, both passive recovery — such as lying down — and receiving a massage were ineffective at speeding the lowering of lactic acid levels.
-Lactic acid does not play a role in delayed onset muscle soreness, or DOMS.
-This condition actually results from an inflammatory-repair response to muscle cells damaged in the course of strenuous activity, according to a 2006 article in "Scientific American."
+Lactic acid does not play a role in delayed-onset muscle soreness, or DOMS.
+This condition actually results from an inflammatory-repair response to muscle cells damaged in the course of strenuous activity, according to a 2006 article in Scientific American.